kncept/junit-reporter/README.md

 # junit-reporter [![Build Status](https://travis-ci.org/kncept/junit-reporter.svg?branch=master)](https://travis-ci.org/kncept/junit-reporter)

-JUnit 5 currently has very limited build integration.
-This plugin is a way to remedy that.
-It produces a simple html5/javascript report.

 Gradle Instructions:
 Add or merge this to the top of your buildscript libraries via the mavenCentral repository: